Return to No Frills NZ Literature home page.

 'Yeah, well,' the man said.
 'Don't worry, you're only--' his eyes flicked to the screen '--twenty seven.
 And you are looking, right?'

 Kevin nodded.
-He said clearly, 'This time I want to apply for the benefit.'
+He said clearly, as he'd promised, distinctly, 'This time I want to apply for the benefit.'

 'Yeah, all right.
 Did you check out everything on the board in the lobby?'

-Kevin glanced over one shoulder, pointlessly, across the room towards the wide glass-doors.
-He made a show of nodding, while the Maori guy was bouncing his fingers over the keyboard again--in thrall to that machine.
+Kevin glanced over one shoulder again, pointlessly, across the room towards the wide glass-doors.
+He made a show of nodding, though the Maori guy was bouncing his fingers over the keyboard once more--in thrall to that machine.
 Then the guy stopped, and yawned.

 A slow, long yawn.
 He apologised.

-The man had been raising his voice; he looked past Kevin into the room.
-When he saw no one had noticed, he seemed pleased with himself and continued more quietly.
+The man had been raising his voice--he looked past Kevin into the room.
+When he saw no one had noticed, he seemed pleased with himself.
+He continued more quietly.

 'So my Auntie May, she's a really big woman, I mean big fat, right...I don't know how she got across that fence, but she does, eh.
-And so she gets him up and carries him, right, carries him out of the water on her back...boy, that's love.
-Anyway he's stuffed, and she hurt her knee and then she can't get back over the bloody fence.
-So we get her...I mean, she rung us up on her cell-phone at half past one, the middle of nowhere.'
+And so she gets him up and she carries him, right, carries him out of the water on her back...boy, that's love.
+Anyway he's stuffed, and she's hurt her knee and then she can't get back over the bloody fence.
+So we get her...I mean, you know, she rung us up on her cell-phone at half past one.
+The middle of nowhere.'

 The man giggled in falsetto.

 And Kevin thought, that's Maoris for you, always together.
 And he and Michiko, they didn't even live with his father--in his father's huge house on Victoria Avenue!
-Which the man owned freehold, no rent troubles, and still didn't seem to mind them not staying there.
+Which the man owned freehold, no rent troubles, and them not staying there didn't seem to bother him one bit--didn't seem to mind at all.

-'Well, I'm a bit pissed too, and my poor missus, she has to drive us both out half the distance to bloody Otaki till we can find them.
-Growling all the way, that woman, but can you blame her?
+'Well, I'm a bit pissed too, and my poor missus, she has to drive us both out half the distance to bloody Otaki, till we can find them.
+I mean, she's growling all the way, that woman, eh, but can you blame her?
 So, they're all right, but the whole three of us together couldn't get my Auntie May back over the fence, and in the end we have to go wake the cockie up and get a ladder.'

-He came in the front door of the flat and saw Michiko in the hallway, sitting on the wooden box by the phone.
+He came in the front door of the flat and tried not to let the door slam when he saw Michiko in the hallway, sitting on the wooden crate by the phone.
 Clutching the heavy black receiver with both small hands and laughing at something.
-Sitting stiff-backed so that her small legs could stretch out to brace her on the daggy straw-mats on the floor--mats stitched together instead of carpet: dry, scuffed yellow squares, they looked like straw anyway--and she was talking in Japanese.
-And crying.
-Her shoulders weren't shaking with laughter, Michiko was crying.
-Her delicate face screwed up, tears on her cheeks.
+Her head bent forward but sitting up stiff-backed, so that her small legs in their jeans could stretch out to brace her against the daggy straw-mats on the floor.
+He looked at the mats, stitched together and put down instead of carpet: dry, slippery, scuffed yellow squares that came with the flat.
+Straw on the floor--they looked like straw anyway.
+High time they were tipped out.

-Michiko said something into the phone and then hung up.
-Kevin put his arms out for her but she didn't try to stand.
+Michiko said something more into the phone and then hung up.
+Kevin put his arms out for her, but she didn't try to stand.
 He had to bend down, awkwardly, to hug her.

 'My mother found him, he was in his room.'
-She sobbed.
+Michiko sobbed as she spoke--she seemed to need to explain even more than she needed to cry.
 'He was...he ate a mochi and he couldn't swallow properly.
 In his throat.
 My mother telephoned to me, he died two days ago.
 Two days.
 They waited.'

 'They waited?'
-He tried to squeeze her comfortingly, hug some of the pain out of her, conscious of how uncomfortable he was himself.
+Kevin tried to squeeze her comfortingly, hug some of the pain out of her.
+But he felt guiltily conscious of how uncomfortable he was, himself, standing bent over.

-'They say their reason, it is so I don't need to go funeral today.
+'They say their reason: it is so I don't need to go funeral today.
 But why?'
-She pushed him away and sat up to look at him through her long black hair, which had fallen, dishevelled, across her beautiful face.
-Her eyes were searching his with passion.
-'Why they do that?'
+Michiko pushed him away and looked up at him through her long black hair.
+It had fallen, dishevelled, across her beautiful face.
+Even now her face looked beautiful, perhaps never more so.
+He saw her eyes were searching his with passion.
+She asked, 'Why they do that?'

-He thought of her parents.
-A postman and his wife on that snow-swept dot on the map, they'd never been anywhere.
-Reasonable, frightened middle-aged people with three sons, but leaving their only daughter to the care of a foreigner and letting them go off together overseas.
-He knew they'd waited because of him.
-Because they figured he couldn't afford all that airfare so she could go rushing back.
-Because practical people, country people, they'd think of him like that.
-And because, the way things were going, if Michiko went back then she might stay there.
+And he thought of her parents.
+A postman and his wife, stuck on that snow-swept dot on the map, they'd never been anywhere.
+Reasonable, careful middle-aged people with three sons, frightened of the capricious world but leaving their only daughter to the care of a foreigner and letting them go off together overseas.
+He knew why they'd waited: because of him.
+Consideration for him!
+Because they figured he couldn't afford all the airfare so that Michiko could go rushing back.
+Because...practical people, country people, they'd think of him like that in those simple terms.
+And because, the way things were going, maybe if Michiko went back then she might stay there--and that would be worse than going off with a foreigner in the first place.

-Kevin said, 'Maybe your parents worried about how much you'd be upset.'
+Kevin said, 'Perhaps your parents were worried about how much you'd be upset.'

 But she just started to sob again, even harder.
-Her tiny hands gripped at his shirt-front, his good work-shirt she'd made him wear to the interview.
+Her tiny hands with those strong, tenacious fingers gripped at his shirt-front, his good work-shirt that she'd made him wear to the interview.
+She got her head onto his chest.

 'Why they wait?' she said.

 Why anything? he thought.
 Why not live in Auckland where there'd be better chances for a job?
-And he thought again of the guys at the dole office, talking about periodic detention and just waiting for their money.
+And he thought again--he just couldn't clear his mind--of the guys at the dole office, talking about periodic detention and just waiting for their money.
 Because if the system couldn't use you, it figured out how much to give you to go away.
-But he didn't want her to go back, he loved her!
+Just enough to keep you from messing things up.
+Her parents had done him a favour, he didn't want her to go back, he loved her!
 Pretend you aren't floundering, he told himself--he wished she'd stop crying so angrily--protect her, fight for her.

-'When we left,' Michiko was saying, 'my grandfather was frightened he never see me again.
+'When we left Sado,' Michiko was saying, 'my grandfather was frightened he never see me again.
 And I promised to come back in one year.'

-Kevin looked down at her.
+Kevin looked down at her, willing her to look up once more into his eyes.
 'I'm so sorry,' he said.

 Her teardrops on the floor were blotching the straw-mat things.
-Kevin raised Michiko to her feet and began to manoeuvre her upright along the hallway towards the dining-room.
-Getting her to move wasn't easy.
+Kevin raised Michiko to her feet--getting her to move wasn't easy--and he began to manoeuvre her upright along the hallway towards the dining room.

-'Because your father, we're here,' Michiko said, weeping and gulping air.
+'Because your father, we're here,' Michiko said.
+She was weeping and gulping air.
 Her voice hardened as she said, 'He must sign, or we go.'

 And as soon as he said it, he felt guilty.
 Though it was the bare truth.
-After being so full of himself on Sado and of how much better he was going to do once he got off that rock--after all of it...Kevin shuddered at the thought of going back.
-Yet this, this was all he'd managed.
+After being so full of himself on Sado, and being so sure of how much better he was going to do once he got off that rock--after all of it...Kevin shuddered at the thought of going back.
+Yet this, here, this was all he'd managed.

-Unsteady, she was still crying--he finally got her sat at the dining-table.
-That long, ugly table they'd picked up in the second-hand place.
+Unsteady--she was still crying--he finally got her sat at the dining-table.
+At that long, ugly table they'd picked up from the second-hand place.
 Maybe he should make her a cup of tea.
 Tea...Christ!
+Couldn't he do better than that?
 Kevin sat with her and gave her another hug.
-She turned and leaned against his chest.
-He looked up over his thin arms at the cracks far off in the old plaster ceiling, trying not to sigh.
+She turned and leaned against his chest again.
+He looked up over her, over his thin arms around her and at the cracks far off in the old plaster ceiling, trying not to sigh.

 There was no way it was going to be easy to get his father to sign that form.
 The old guy, so proud of his independence: he'd rather die than admit why they were back in New Zealand, let alone why they weren't staying with him.
 Because Kevin couldn't stand his own father--he thought Michiko had probably figured that out by now.
-Maybe she could persuade him to sign--she never caved in on things.
+Maybe she could persuade his Dad to sign--she never caved in on things.
 Kevin imagined the old man flinging the paper onto the table.
+This is your idea of trying?
 Think of your self-respect!
+Oh, it wasn't fair.
 He didn't deserve all this.
 Something welled up in his heart and then he was crying, too.
-Because she'd started sobbing hard again and he couldn't stop her--and because he couldn't get a job or get a break and organise the dole, and he couldn't stop people dying or even protect her from his relatives.
+Because Michiko had started sobbing hard again and he couldn't stop her--and because he couldn't get a job or get a break and organise the dole, and he couldn't stop people dying or even protect his wife from his relatives.

 Michiko was still sitting in the dining-room with the cup of tea cold on the table.
-Staring across at something, the skirting board.
+Staring across at something absentmindedly, the skirting board.
 Waving him away when he suggested he would sit with her.
-And he was getting hungry, in the pit of his stomach.
+And he was getting hungry--his hunger starting to pinch in the pit of his stomach.
 Kevin hated thinking about food but he couldn't help it.
-He offered to make something himself and she'd waved him off again, irritated.
+When he'd sugggested he make something himself for them both, she'd waved him off again, irritated.

 'I do it later,' she snapped.

+It didn't help.
 He tiptoed round the rest of the flat, knowing he wasn't being any use.
-Better than this--why couldn't he do better than this and get something right?
-He went back into the dining-room and sat down with her for a long time, waiting as the hard summer light slanted from the windows and dark was beginning to fall.
+Why couldn't he do better than this and get something right?
+He went back into the dining-room and sat down with her for a long time, without asking, without saying a word, waiting as the hard summer light through the windows edged along the walls and the afternoon slipped gradually away.

 Why would she...?
 Like all people when truly surprised, Kevin felt the words sink into him and nothing come out.
-He gazed at his wife's small-featured, determined profile.
+He couldn't react.
+He gazed at his wife's small features in her determined profile, the eyes resolved, the jawline set.
 Michiko wasn't even a Buddhist.
 She wasn't anything, as far as he knew.

 He asked, 'A local church?'